Norfolk Chamber Music Festival: History

-Robbins Battell (1819–1895), the seventh son of a wealthy Norfolk, CT family, was a generous patron of music, as well as, a skilled amateur flutist and composer.
-After graduating from Yale University in 1839, he returned to Norfolk to manage the family business enterprises.
-This reached New York City and beyond and generated vast wealth that allowed him to become an important philanthropist.
-Passionate about the musical life of the community, he created a singing school and conducted concerts of the Litchfield County Musical Association in Norfolk and neighboring Winsted.
-He conducted a performance of the Hallelujah Chorus to celebrate the centennial of the county in 1851.
-As a composer, he wrote hymns and choral arrangements, and set a great deal of poetry to music.
-Robbins was also concerned about the economy of his hometown.
-To attract visitors and tourists, he built a hotel.
+Robbins Battell (1819–1895) was the seventh son of a wealthy Norfolk, CT family.
+He was a patron of music, as well as, a skilled amateur flutist and composer.
+After graduating from Yale University in 1839, he returned to Norfolk to manage the family business enterprises, and used his wealth for various musical enterprises.
 Beginning in the 1880s he financed a week-long series of concerts on the green.
 This concert series became what is now known as the Norfolk Festival.

-Robbins’ daughter, Ellen (1851–1939), continued her father's legacy of bringing music to Norfolk.
-In 1895 she married Carl Stoeckel (1858–1925), son of Gustave Stoeckel, who was awarded the first Doctor of Music degree at Yale.
-After their marriage, in memory of Ellen’s father, Robbins, Carl and Ellen started the Litchfield County Choral Union which continues to perform at the Norfolk Festival to this day.
+Robbins’ daughter, Ellen (1851–1939), continued her father's legacy of bringing music to Norfolk; she and her husband started the Litchfield County Choral Union which continues to perform at the Norfolk Festival to this day.
 Under Carl and Ellen, Norfolk soon became the first internationally known classical music festival in America.
 The Stoeckels assumed the entire expense of the concerts which took place on their estate.
-These concerts rapidly became extravagant affairs with parties and picnics, and were among the most popular summer social events in New England.
+These concerts rapidly became extravagant affairs with parties and picnics and were among the most popular summer social events in New England.
 They recruited a 70-piece orchestra of musicians from the New York Philharmonic and Metropolitan Opera, and paid for a special train to transport the instrumentalists to the Litchfield Hills.

 In 1906, to accommodate the ever-growing crowds at the festival, the couple built a concert hall known as the Music Shed.
-Carl and Ellen Stoeckel’s philanthropy extended to presenting the festivals and concerts free of charge.
-They sought no public recognition for their role.
-Ellen listened to the concerts from a secluded window above the Music Shed stage while Carl quietly entered from the side and stood in the doorway.
 They commissioned new works from many of the leading composers of their time and invited them to conduct their own premieres.
 Sibelius, for example, composed his tone poem The Oceanides for the Stoeckels and conducted it in the Music Shed during his only trip to the United States on June 4, 1915.
-The autograph manuscript is now in the Music Library at Yale University.
+The autographed manuscript is now in the Music Library at Yale University.